 I apologize to the members here.
 Senator Kerry, you are next.
 You have been very, very patient.

-Senator KERRY.
+You have been very, very patient.
+Senator Kerry.
 No, that is fine.
 I think it is important to get it out.

 Mr. Chairman, thank you for having this hearing.
 I appreciate that you and the ranking member are focusing on this.
 I appreciate the comments you made in your opening statement about the effort we made to close the abusive offshore havens on the KBR effort.
 The KBR effort is just a tiny piece at the top of this pyramid.
 Jack Blum and I worked on this for a long time.
-I hired him as the coun-sel to our committee when we looked at this issue in the late 1980s and early 1990s.
+I hired him as the counsel to our committee when we looked at this issue in the late 1980s and early 1990s.
 We then discovered the BCCI Bank, with billions of dollars of fraud.
 This was the late 1980s.